The La Jolla Lunch: My First Keeper Levy Experience

 Step 1: Strengthen Internal Credit and Collection Policies

-Perform credit checks and ask for trade references.
+Perform credit checks and request trade references.
 Consider requiring personal guarantees, especially if the business is new or has limited assets.
 Spell out payment terms, late fees, and recovery of attorney’s fees in writing.

 Document everything.
-Keep signed contracts, emails, and payment records organized and accessible.
-If you ever need to litigate, a well-documented file can be the difference between winning and losing.
+Maintain signed contracts, emails, and payment records in an organized file.
+If litigation becomes necessary, a well-documented file can make the difference between winning and losing.

 Step 2: Act Early and Consistently

-Delinquent accounts do not age well.
-Review aging reports weekly.
-Flag anything 15+ days overdue.
-Send a polite reminder first, then escalate if payment isn’t received.
+Delinquent accounts rarely improve with time.
+Review aging reports weekly and flag anything more than 15 days overdue.
+Send a polite reminder first, then escalate if payment is not received.

 The longer you wait, the more leverage the debtor gains.
-Consider setting internal policy thresholds: at what point will you stop services or initiate legal action?
+Consider setting internal policy thresholds for when services will stop or when legal action will begin.

 Step 3: Know the Legal Framework in California